 “We are grateful for the generous gift of land in Deale by the Chaney family, as this will provide a platform on which we will be able to provide needed medical services to the residents of Deale and the surrounding area, limiting their need to travel long distances for basic health care services,” says Steve Clarke, AAMC’s vice president of physician services.

-In 2016, 16 percent of AAMC’s total hospital-based volume was from patients residing in Anne Arundel County, as well as Calvert and St. Mary’s counties.
+In 2016, 16 percent of AAMC’s total hospital-based volume was from patients residing in southern Anne Arundel County, as well as Calvert and St. Mary’s counties.
 This number included inpatient and outpatient services, observation and emergency department visits.

 “Medical services are crucial for everyone in the community, young and old.
 Everyone needs medical services at some point,” says Hamilton.
 “We know this type of facility will evolve with the community.
 It will make the area more attractive to residents, provide jobs, and be a center point for our community.”

 A vision for south Anne Arundel County